OJB-Quantum/Monte-Carlo-Sim/README.md

 # Monte-Carlo-Sim
-Some interesting examples of Monte Carlo simulations performed with CUDA Python ([CuPy](https://docs.cupy.dev/en/stable/overview.html)) in Google Colab.
+Some interesting examples of Monte Carlo simulations performed with [CUDA Python](https://nvidia.github.io/cuda-python/cuda-core/latest/index.html)/[CuPy](https://docs.cupy.dev/en/stable/overview.html) in Google Colab.
 The notebooks are authored by Onri Jay Benally with citations, if relevant.

 No need to download anything manually.
 Just run the notebooks.